civican/legisinfo/42-1/bills/C-22/bill_text.md

 ### Section 13

-  **(1)** Despite any other Act of Parliament but subject to sections 14 and 16, the Committee is entitled **to send for persons, papers and records, and** to have access to any information that is under the control of a department and that is related to the fulfilment of the Committee's mandate.
+  **(1)** Despite any other Act of Parliament but subject to sections 14 and 16, the Committee is entitled to have access to any information that is under the control of a department and that is related to the fulfilment of the Committee's mandate.

-  **(2)** The information includes information that is protected by litigation privilege or solicitor-client privilege or, in civil law, by immunity from disclosure or the professional secrecy of advocates and notaries.
+  **(2)** The information includes information that is protected by litigation privilege or by solicitor-client privilege or the professional secrecy of advocates and notaries.

   **(3)** In the event of any inconsistency or conflict between subsection (1) and any provision of an Act of Parliament other than this Act, subsection (1) prevails to the extent of the inconsistency or conflict.

 ### Section 14

-The Committee is not entitled to have access to a  **confidence of the Queen's Privy Council for Canada**, as defined in subsection 39(2) of the `Canada Evidence Act`.
+The Committee is not entitled to have access to any of the following information:

+a **confidence of the Queen's Privy Council for Canada**, as defined in subsection 39(2) of the `Canada Evidence Act`;

+information the disclosure of which is described in subsection 11(1) of the `Witness Protection Program Act`;

+the identity of a person who was, is or is intended to be, has been approached to be, or has offered or agreed to be, a confidential source of information, intelligence or assistance to the Government of Canada, or the government of a province or of any state allied with Canada, or information from which the person's identity could be inferred;

+information relating directly to an ongoing investigation carried out by a law enforcement agency that may lead to a prosecution.

 ### Section 15

   **(1)** If the Committee is entitled to have access to information that is under the control of a department, the Committee may make a request to the appropriate Minister for that department that the information be provided to the Committee.

-  **(2)** If the Committee requests information **that is in respect of an identifiable person or entity,** that has been received or collected by the Financial Transactions and Reports Analysis Centre of Canada under the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act` and that has been disclosed to a department under subsection 55(3), 55.1(1), 65(1), 65.01(1) or 65.02(1) of that Act, the Committee may make the request only to the appropriate Minister for that department.
+  **(2)** If the Committee requests information that is in respect of an identifiable person or entity, that has been received or collected by the Financial Transactions and Reports Analysis Centre of Canada under the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act` and that has been disclosed to a department under subsection 55(3), 55.1(1), 65(1), 65.01(1) or 65.02(1) of that Act, the Committee may make the request only to the appropriate Minister for that department.

   **(2.1)** If the requested information is under the control of a department that is a parent Crown corporation, the department must, at the request of the appropriate Minister, provide the information to that Minister.